Death and state funeral of Jiang Zemin: Funeral procession

-On December 11, after the conclusion of the memorial services, Jiang's ashes were carried onto a special plane which circled and flew slowly over Beijing before arriving in Shanghai, where it was taken onboard PLA Navy frigate Yangzhou (578) at the Wusong Military Port.
-At 12:20, Jiang's widow Wang Yeping and other relatives, as well as First Secretary of the Secretariat of the Chinese Communist Party Cai Qi, slowly scattered Jiang's ashes along with colourful flower petals at the mouth of the Yangtze River.
+On 11 December, after the conclusion of the memorial services, Jiang's ashes were carried onto a special plane which circled and flew slowly over Beijing before arriving in Shanghai, where it was taken onboard PLA Navy frigate Yangzhou (578) at the Wusong Military Port.
+At 12:20, Jiang's widow Wang Yeping and other relatives, as well as Cai Qi, slowly scattered Jiang's ashes along with colourful flower petals at the mouth of the Yangtze River.